docPoacher/hello-world/image conversion.md

 https://convert.town/image-dpi
- - no discernable quality loss from 600 to 300.  file size reduced from 9428kb to 3877kb
+ - no discernable quality loss from 600 to 300.  file size reduced from 9428kb to 3877kb  !
+I have noticed some artifacting in the whites.
  - noticable artifacting and loss of quality at 150dpi.  unusually same file size as 300dpi.
  -